decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-12-27-set-replication.md

 This means that each token is essentially a write-once object.
 A transaction marks an active token as spent and creates a new active token in the UTXO set.

 Real systems also need to implement more efficient read operations via indexing and times tamping, add check-pointing and garbage collection.

 Reads can also be made linearizable by adding an additional round.
+We will discuss this in later rounds.
+For now just mention that the property we would like to obtain is:

+* Read correctness: For a read request with response $S$, any response from a request that started after this response, returns a set of values that includes $S$.

+Its a good exercise to see why the above protocol does not obtain read correctness and how to fix that (and stay linear communication).
+Another good exercise is to see how correctness and read correctness implies [linearizability](https://decentralizedthoughts.github.io/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability/).

-It is also possible to carefully *combine* log replication with set replication to get the best of both worlds (fulfilling Lamport’s vision).
+It is also possible to carefully *combine* log replication with set replication to get the best of both worlds (fulfilling Lamport’s vision for the Byzantine setting).
 See [Kuznetsov, Pignolet, Ponomarev, Tonkikh, 2022](https://arxiv.org/pdf/2212.04895.pdf).
 We plan to cover this in future posts.

-### Set Replication and Data Availability
+### Set Replication, Data Availability, and Verifiable Information Dispersal

-Set replication is a formal way to define some of the requirements that are often informally called **data availability** in the blockchain space.
+Set replication is a formal way to define some of the requirements that are often informally called **data availability** in the blockchain space and can be formally mapped to [verifiable information dispersal](https://decentralizedthoughts.github.io/2024-08-08-vid/).

 > Data availability is the guarantee that the block proposer published all transaction data for a block and that the transaction data is available to other network participants.  --[ethereum](https://ethereum.org/en/developers/docs/data-availability/)

-In later posts, we will discuss how to obtain better guarantees for set replication.
-In particular, how lightweight clients can efficiently **audit** a set of replicas and punish them for misbehaving (claiming to store the set but censoring read requests).
-See [Al-Bassam, Sonnino, and Buterin, 2019](https://arxiv.org/abs/1809.09044) and stay tuned for future posts.
+Note that while our protocol above is linear in terms of number of messages, it uses $O(\ell n)$ bits to write and read a message of size $\ell$ bits.
+In later posts, we will discuss how [VIDs](https://decentralizedthoughts.github.io/2024-08-08-vid/) obtain better guarantees for set replication - for example paying just $O(1)$ per bit when $\ell$ is large enough.

 ### Acknowledgments

 Many thanks to Adithya Baht and Kartik Nayak for insightful comments.

 Your thoughts on [Twitter](https://twitter.com/ittaia/status/1607674657397694465?s=61&t=5e3KM2Kmf3CDaCNUuFLing).